Everyone wants to know how to become a digital nomad now.

 - You don’t need a huge amount of savings.
 I arrived completely broke with barely enough to survive until the first pay check.
 Even if you already know how to become a digital nomad, you need some savings to back yourself up!

 - You don’t need to be a great public speaker.
 Introverted by nature, I dreaded the thought of standing up in front of a crowd to speak.
-Teaching in Korea helped me conquer that.
+Teaching English in South Korea helped me conquer that.

 And then by the time you leave: